Minnesota State University, Mankato: Student activities

-LGBT Center
+LGBT center

-Minnesota State University, Mankato is home to the second-oldest LGBT resource center for students in the nation.
-Originally named the "Alternative Lifestyles Office", the center was founded by Minnesota State alumnus James Chalgren in 1977.
+MNSU is home to the nation's second-oldest LGBT resource center for students.
+Originally called the "Alternative Lifestyles Office", the center was founded by Minnesota State alumnus James Chalgren in 1977.
 Located in the Centennial Student Union, it is an independent office within the university's division of Student Affairs.
-Minnesota State was voted as one of the top 100 campuses in the nation for LGBT students according to The Advocate.
+According to The Advocate, Minnesota State was voted one of the nation's top 100 campuses for LGBT students.

-Student government

-The Student Senate provides leadership and policy action as an advisory council to the student body.
-It oversees student activity fee allocations, hires a student legal aid, communicates with the university faculty and leadership, provides grade appeals, awards a yearly scholarship, and partners with the Memorial Library to operate a textbook rental/reserve program for commonly requested books.

-The Student Government (formerly the Minnesota State Student Association) represents Minnesota State University, Mankato students at the institutional, local, state, and federal governing levels through listening to and voicing the thoughts, ideas, and concerns of all students.
-It advocates on behalf of university students along with Students United.